Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

     <img src="./media/Lab9/ServiceConnectionSettings.png" alt="Service Connection Settings" height="300">

 1. The next step(s) should only be done when the repo is in GitHub.
 We will be establishing a service connection between Azure DevOps and GitHub:
     1. Click `Create New Service Connection`
     1. Scroll, find, and select `GitHub` and click next.

         <img src="./media/Lab9/GithubServiceConnection.png" alt="Github Service Connection" height="300">

-        > Note if an orginization is using GitHub Enterprise to host their repository, GitHub Enterprise must be selected instead.
+        > Note if an organization is using GitHub Enterprise to host their repository, GitHub Enterprise must be selected instead.

     1. Make sure `Grant Authorization` is selected under `Authentication Method`.
 Then click the drop-down under `OAuth Configuration` and select `AzurePipelines`.
 Click Authorize